luckycold/content/Certs/CompTIA A+.md

 ### DHCP (Dynamic Host Configuration Protocol)
 - DHCP Lease Process: Temporary Assignment of an IP to a host
 	- Step 1: Discover
-		- Any DHCP server that hears this reques
+		- Send out a request for DHCP configs around the network
 	- Step 2: Offer
+		- Any DHCP server that hears this request will respond with config
 	- Step 3: Request
 	- Step 4: